FirelightWP/easy-fancybox/readme.txt

 If you do'nt have *Auto-detect* checked under **SWF** on Settings > Media admin page, you will need to add either `class="fancybox"` or `class="fancybox-swf"` (to force swf content recognition) to the link to enable FancyBox for it.

+= How do I show content with different sizes? =

+FancyBox tries to detect the size of the conten automatically but if it can not find a size, it will default to the settings for that particular content type as set on the Settings > Media page.
+You can manually override this by defining the width and height wrapped in curly brases in the class attribute of the link itself.
+For example, a Flash movie with different size:

+`
+<a class="fancybox-swf {width:1024,height:675}" href="link-to-your-swf"></a>
+`
+&nbsp;

 = Can I play YouTube, Dailymotion and Vimeo movies in a FancyBox overlay? =